-- Unblinded study staff will be responsible for preparation (breaking tamper proof sticker on kit, etc) of the clinical trial material, including recording the administration information on source documents, and administration of the IMP as sc injections.
-The unblinded personnel will not be involved in the study in any way other than assuring the medication is taken from the correct kit and administering the drug to the subjects. - Bioanalytical staff analyzing blood samples for bimekizumab and anti-bimekizumab antibody determination.
+Unblinded study staff will be responsible for preparation (breaking tamper proof sticker on kit, etc) of the clinical trial material, including recording the administration information on source documents, and administration of the IMP as sc injections.
+The unblinded personnel will not be involved in the study in any way other than assuring the medication is taken from the correct kit and administering the drug to the subjects.

-During the study the Sponsor will provide blinded and unblinded site monitors for the purposes of verifying safety, efficacy, and drug administration and documentation records.
+Bioanalytical staff analyzing blood samples for bimekizumab and anti-bimekizumab or verifying safety, efficacy, and drug administration and documentation records.
 Unblinded study site personnel need to be available in order to resolve queries.
 Study monitors and study site personnel, blinded to treatment assignment, will not discuss or have access to any drug related information.

-Study sites will be required to have a written blinding plan in place, signed by the Principal Investigator, which will detail the site's steps for ensuring that the double-blind nature of the study is maintained.
+Study sites will be required to 1.

+Investigator, which will detail the site's steps for ensuring that the double-blind nature of the study is maintained.
 Sites will be instructed to keep study subjects blind to the IMP as detailed in the site blinding plan.